- Ph.D. University of Minnesota M.A. University of Minnesota M.Ed. Florida A&M University B.S. State University of New York/College at Buffalo

 - Professor Taylor's teaching and research focus on urban politics, the politics of race and ethnicity, civil rights and liberties, and political culture both in the U.S. and West Africa.
-His published works include the book "Desegregation in Boston and Buffalo: the Influence of Local Leaders."
+(During the Spring of 2016 he was a Fulbright scholar in Ghana.)
+His published works include two books: "Exiles, Entrepreneurs, and Educators: African Americans in Ghana," and "Desegregation in Boston and Buffalo: the Influence of Local Leaders."
 His research has also been featured in various academic journals, and he has presented it at conferences in the United States and in Africa.
-His most recent publication, "Racial Polarization in the 2008 U.S. Presidenial Election," appeared in the Western Journal of Black Studies.
-Taylor has been awarded fellowships by the Ford Foundation and the MacArthur Foundation.
+In addition to the Fulbright Award, Taylor has been awarded fellowships by the Ford Foundation and the MacArthur Foundation.
 An educator who is also involved in his local community, Professor Taylor has served on the Montgomery County, Maryland Human Rights Commission, and on the Transit Advisory Group for the Montgomery County Department of Public Works and Transportation.

 U.S. government and politics: civil rights, civil liberties, and politics of school desegregation; urban politics; politics of race and ethnicity; African politics